 Cream played this when they were inducted into the Rock and Roll Hall of Fame on January 12, 1993 in tribute to Albert King, who died the previous year.
 It was one of two times the band has played together since they broke up in 1968.
 The first time was at Clapton's wedding in 1979.

 The Paul Butterfield Blues Band played this at Woodstock in 1969.
-They went on Monday morning 2 sets ahead of Jimi Hendrix.
+They went on Monday morning, two sets ahead of Jimi Hendrix.

 Booker T Jones recalled to Mojo magazine October 2011: "My recollection is that we wrote it in my den, late the night before the session.
 We had been trying to come up with something for Albert.
 He was coming to town and it was the last opportunity we had to write a song.
 But you know, now that I think of it, the fact that the song was in D flat, there is definitely an Indiana influence because, you know, a blues song in d flat?
 I tell you, I learned the value of flat keys and sharp keys and how to use them for emotional value so I could have more range and capacity for touching the human heart.
 I think that was one of the reasons that song became as huge as it did.
 Because it was in D flat."